vesoft-inc/nebula-java/README.md

 For more information, see [README of v1.0](https://github.com/vesoft-inc/nebula-java/blob/v1.0/README.md).

-### The v2.0.0-rc branch
+### The v3.0.0 branch

-The v2.0.0-rc branch works with Nebula Graph v2.0.0-beta and v2.0.0-rc1, but not for the latest nightly Nebula Graph.
+The v3.0.0 branch works with Nebula Graph v3.0.0, but not for the latest nightly Nebula Graph.

 ## Prerequisites